brillout/wildcard-api/docs/usage-manual.md

 For example, if the frontend needs the todo creation dates, then the SQL query of the `getLandingPageData` endpoint needs to be changed to `SELECT id, text, created_at`.

-A custom API requires a tight client-API development.
+A custom API requires a tight client API development.

 A prototype is usually developed by one or two developers and a tight frontend-backend development is given.